-Your travellers may already be on top of the plastic water bottle situation, but have they thought about all the plastic utensils they use when they’re on the road?
-Travellers can bring their own set of bamboo utensils (there are plenty of sets that come with a travelling case) and clean up in soapy water when their get back to their hotel.
+You may already be on top of the plastic water bottle situation, but have you thought about all the plastic utensils you use when you’re on the road?
+You can bring your own set of bamboo utensils (there are plenty of sets that come with a travelling case) and clean them using soapy water when you get back to your hotel.

 - Reusable straws

 Plastic straws are another common source of plastic.
-Travellers can find metal or bamboo straws that come with a carrying case and a cleaning wire that’ll easily tuck into a backpack or briefcase.
+You can find metal or bamboo straws that come with a carry case and cleaning wire that’ll easily tuck into a backpack or briefcase.
 The local ecosystems will thank you in advance.

 Laundry accounts for 16% of a hotel’s water usage.
-Skipping the daily laundering of sheets and towels can make a big difference to your traveller’s environmental impact during their stay.
+Skipping the daily laundering of sheets and towels can make a big difference in your traveller’s environmental impact during your stay.

-As tempting as it may be to keep the air conditioning or heat running all day, that choice can rack up carbon emissions.
+As tempting as it may be to keep air conditioning or heating running all day, doing so can rack up carbon emissions.
 Heating and cooling systems account for 40-50% of a hotel’s energy usage.
-Encouraging your travellers to turn it off when they’re not in their room — and to open the window instead of using air conditioning — can make a difference.
+Encouraging your travellers to turn them off when they’re not in their room—and to open the window instead of using air conditioning—can make a difference.

 - Turn off the lights — and computers

-We may be diligent about turning off lights when we’re home, but it’s easy to become more lax when on the road.
-Remind your travellers to take a look around and make sure they’ve turned off all the lights — and any electronics — before they leave their hotel room.
+We may be diligent about turning off lights when we’re at home, but it’s easy to become more lax when on the road.

 - Eat less meat